boredoms/prone/README.md

 This repository will contain a cleaned up implementation of our algorithm as a Python pacakge to facilitate its use in the wider data science community.

+Additionally, it will contain a command line utility that can be used as a stand-alone tool to cluster datasets.

 ** Citing

 TBD